AdnanHodzic/auto-cpufreq/README.md

     - Monitor and see suggestions for CPU optimizations

 * [live](#live)
-    - Monitor and make (temp.) suggested CPU optimizations
+    - Monitor and automatically make (temporary) CPU optimizations

 * [install](#install---auto-cpufreq-daemon) / [remove](#remove---auto-cpufreq-daemon)
     - Install/remove daemon for (permanent) automatic CPU optimizations

 * [install (GUI)](#install---auto-cpufreq-daemon)

-    - Install daemon for (permanent) automatic CPU optimizations using GUI
+    - Install daemon via GUI for (permanent) automatic CPU optimizations

 * [update](#update---auto-cpufreq-update)
     - Update auto-cpufreq to the latest release

 * [install_performance](#1-power_helperpy-script)
-    - Install daemon in "performance" mode.
+    - Install daemon in "performance" mode

 * [stats](#stats)
     - View live stats of CPU optimizations made by daemon

 * [force=TEXT](#overriding-governor)
-    - Force use of either the "powersave" or "performance" governor.
-Setting to "reset" goes back to normal mode
+    - Force use of either the "powersave" or "performance" governor, or set to "reset" to go back to normal mode

 * config=TEXT
-    - Use config file at defined path
+    - Use config file at designated path

 * debug
     - Show debug info (include when submitting bugs)